groucho75/phmisk/README.md

 Note that template files are php files, so you can freely use php statements.

 It could be a good idea move the cache folder (`app/cache`) outside/above the site foot.
-Set the new path in `bootstrap.php`:
+Set the new path in `app/bootstrap.php`:
 ```php
 $tpl = new \Rain\Tpl();
 $tpl::configure( array(